What Are The Benefits Of Exposure Therapy?

 There are several types of exposure therapies, each of which involves unique methods for helping people overcome mental health challenges.
 These exposure therapies include:

-This exposure therapy takes place in the actual location the participant fears, or with the actual stimulus, they fear, or feared object, being physically present.
+This takes place in the actual location the participant fears, or with the actual stimulus, they fear, or feared object, being physically present.
 The scenario about the fear of flying mentioned earlier is an example of in vivo exposure therapy because it takes place inside an airplane, which is what was provoking anxiety in the individual and providing realistic beliefs about the danger present.
 Treating anxiety with in vivo exposure therapy is not always possible if fears are not concrete.

 This is exposure therapy in which the participant is not actually, physically exposed to stimuli that they perceive as dangerous.
 Instead, they’re guided in imagining being exposed to it—in great detail.
 This technique may help them confront the fear and eventually overcome it.
 Imagined exposure therapy is especially helpful for unusual fears or fears based on specific incidents and can be used to treat anxiety disorders.